Is my project good enough for the competition?

 Who should submit the application?

-It is up to project team to decide.
-In some cases, it may be the team leader, a programme manager, a communication officer or just a regular participant.
+It is up to the project’s team to decide.
+In some cases, it may be the team leader, a programme manager, a communication officer or even a regular participant.
+Keep in mind that to be eligible, an applicant should be a resident in an EU Member State and be between 16 and 30 years of age.

 In which language can I submit the application?